An Honest Guide to Teeth Straightening

 It is perfectly normal for some minor tooth movement to happen over a long time after orthodontic treatment.
 However, in the vast majority of cases, teeth do not move enough after the teeth straightening process to warrant any further treatment.

-Who can I talk to about getting Orthodontic treatment in Exeter?
+Who can I talk to about getting teeth straightening in Exeter?

 If you're looking for an Exeter dentist that offers comprehensive teeth-straightening treatments, Life Dental has a specialized Orthodontic team ready to guide you through your teeth-straightening process in detail and see which method is best for your teeth, your lifestyle and your overall well being.